-- a) Any read or write of PORTB (except with the MOVFF (ANY), PORTB instruction). - b) Clear flag bit, RBIF.
+- a) Any read or write of PORTB (except with the ${\tt MOVFF}$ (ANY), PORTB instruction).

+- b) 1 Tcy.

+- c) Clear flag bit, RBIF.

 A mismatch condition will continue to set flag bit, RBIF.
-Reading PORTB will end the mismatch condition and allow flag bit, RBIF, to be cleared.
+Reading PORTB and waiting 1 TcY will end the mismatch condition and allow flag bit, RBIF, to be cleared.
+Also, if the port pin returns to its original state, the mismatch condition will be cleared.